grzegorz914/homebridge-enphase-envoy/README.md

 * On a typical system during daylight hours, the Envoy will execute the task within 15 minutes.
 * More info about [Power Production task](https://support.enphase.com/s/article/How-do-I-disable-and-enable-power-production).

-## Configuration
+### Configuration
+* Run this plugin as a child bridge (Highly Recommended).
-Install and use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) plugin to configure this plugin (Highly Recommended).
-The sample configuration can be edited and used manually as an alternative.
+* Install and use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) to configure this plugin (Highly Recommended).
+* The sample configuration can be edited and used manually as an alternative.
 See the `sample-config.json` file in this repository for an example or copy the example below into your config.json file, making the apporpriate changes before saving it.
 Be sure to always make a backup copy of your config.json file before making any changes to it.

 <p align="left">
   <a href="https://github.com/grzegorz914/homebridge-enphase-envoy"><img src="https://raw.githubusercontent.com/grzegorz914/homebridge-enphase-envoy/master/graphics/ustawienia.png" width="840"></a>